-Is Windows 10 certified with Esri's ArcGIS products?**

-### First edition

 Is Windows 10 certified with Esri's ArcGIS products?

-Windows 10 Home, Pro, and Enterprise (64 bit) has also been tested and certified with ArcGIS Pro 1.3.
+Windows 10 Home, Pro, and Enterprise (64-bit) have also been tested and certified with ArcGIS Pro 1.3 through 2.6.

-With ArcGIS for Server, Windows is supported for basic testing and application development use only.
-Windows 10 Pro and Enterprise have been tested and certified with ArcGIS Enterprise 10.5.
+With ArcGIS Server, Windows is supported for basic testing and application development use only.
+Windows 10 Pro and Enterprise have been tested and certified with ArcGIS Enterprise 10.8.1.

-Version 100.0 of the ArcGIS Runtime SDKs for .NET, Java, and Qt are certified for use on Windows 10.
-In addition, version 100.0 of the ArcGIS Runtime SDK for .NET includes a new API to build Universal Windows Platform (UWP) apps for Windows 10.
-ArcGIS Runtime SDK versions 10.2.6 and prior will not be certified on Windows 10.
+Version 100.x of the ArcGIS Runtime SDKs for .NET, Java, and Qt are certified for use on Windows 10.
+In addition, version 100.0 of the ArcGIS Runtime SDK for .NET introduced a new API to build Universal Windows Platform (UWP) apps for Windows 10.
+ArcGIS Runtime SDK versions 10.2.x and prior will not be certified on Windows 10.

 We will continue to post updated information regarding Windows 10 support to this KB article and to the System Requirements pages when the information becomes available.

-Open ArcGIS Administrator (or ArcGIS License Server Administrator) and navigate to the Authorization folder from the left panel.
+- Open ArcGIS Administrator (or ArcGIS License Server Administrator) and navigate to the Availability folder from the left panel.

-Once the repair is complete, confirm the availability of the licenses by selecting Availability from the left panel.
+- Once the repair is complete, confirm the availability of the licenses by reopening ArcGIS Administrator and selecting Availability from the left panel.

 Note: If the repair operation fails, proceed to Step 4.